xmos/lib_src/lib_src/doc/rst/lib_src.rst

 Usage
 -----

 Both SSRC and ASRC functions are accessed via a standard function calls, making them accessible from C or XC.
 Both SSRC and ASRC functions are passed an external state structure which provides re-entrancy.
 The functions may be called in-line with your processing or placed on a logical core within it's own task to provide guaranteed performance.
-By using mulitple cores it is possible to support multi-core operation, where multiple channels can be processed by more than one logical core concurrently.
+By placing the calls to SRC functions on sepearte logical cores, multiple instances can be processed concurrently.

 The API is designed to be as simple and intuitive with just two public functions per sample rate converter type.